UPDATE: Partial victory recouped from MTC’s $20 million mistake

 While it’s not all bad news, this lack of a comprehensive, regional focus undermines the intent of SB 375 and Plan Bay Area.
 And the shift of responsibility to the CMAs makes it all the more important for residents to pay attention to the what’s happening in their county around these funding decisions.

-Tags: CMAs, Congestion management agencies, Metropolitan Transportation Commission, MTC, Plan Bay Area, SCS, Sustainable Communities Strategy
+Tags: CMAs, Congestion management agencies, Homes and Neighborhoods, Metropolitan Transportation Commission, MTC, Plan Bay Area, SCS, Sustainable Communities Strategy